arnowelzel/lightbox-photoswipe/readme.txt

 = 3.1.14 =

-* Added support to use the `data-lbwps-gid` attribute in Elementor image widgets and image carousel widgets to put images in their own lightbox.
+* Added support to use the `data-lbwps-gid` attribute in Elementor image widgets and image carousel widgets to put images in their own lightbox (development sponsored by [https://oestreich-design.de](https://oestreich-design.de))

 = 3.1.12 =